TRIQS/triqs/doc/reference/c++/arrays/map.rst

     ReturnType map(f) ( ArrayType const & A)

-  where ArrayType  models the :ref:`HasImmutableArrayInterface` concept
+  where ArrayType  models the :ref:`ImmutableCuboidArray` concept

    * with value_type == ValueType1

-  and ReturnType models the :ref:`HasImmutableArrayInterface` concept
+  and ReturnType models the :ref:`ImmutableCuboidArray` concept

    * with the same domain as ArrayType
    * with value_type == ValueType2